stanford-cs248/shading/README.md

 ### Part 5: Adding Spotlights and Shadows

-In the final part of this assignment you will implement a more advanced type of light source, a spotlight, as well as use shadow mapping with percentage closer filtering (PCF) to compute smooth shadows for your spotlights.
+In the final part of this assignment you will implement a more advanced type of light source, a spotlight, as well as use shadow mapping to compute smooth shadows for your spotlights.
 These more advanced lighting conditions will significantly improve the realism of your rendering.
 When you are done with this part of the assignment, you will be able to render the scene `media/spheres/spheres_shadow.json` to get a rendering like this:

 ![Nice shadowed spotlights](misc/shadow_final.png?raw=true)